ucsd-cse12-sp24/ucsd-cse12-sp24.github.io/syllabus.md

 There are a few components to your grade in the course:

-- Course engagement activities (10%)
-- Programming assignments (30%)
+- Programming assignments (40%)
 - Exams (60%)
+- Extra Credit: 10% Lecture/Discussion Participation

 Letter grades will be assigned based on the following grading scale: